 Inflammaging exacerbates this by triggering glycation.
 Through this process, the sugar in your bloodstream gloms onto fats and proteins and produces harmful free radicals called advanced glycation end products (AGEs).
 As AGEs accumulate, they damage the cells around them and cause your skin to, well, age.

 When glycation attacks your fat cells, it causes them to become misshapen.
 As your face loses volume it can begin to appear flat and sunken, as though it is falling.
 The high, plump cheeks typical of a youthful complexion eventually give way to a more bottom-heavy face shape.

 What can we do about inflammaging?
 As well as making healthy lifestyle changes (buh-bye cigarettes, alcohol and sugary treats), you can apply topical skin care to improve the appearance of damage.
 Here’s our advice for preventing and reducing the visible signs of inflammaging.

 The first step in tackling inflammaging is to minimize its triggers.
 One of the best ways to do this is with a skin detox that clears inflammation-causing impurities and environmental irritants.
-Eminence Organics Product Support Representative Alicia Hawthorne explains the benefits:
+Eminence Organics Product Support Team Lead Alicia Hawthorne explains the benefits: